MadAnalysis/madanalysis5/validation/README.md

 #HEADER: expert mode header file
 #COMMANDLINE: expert mode command line info

-$MA5PATH : Will be replaced with MadAnalysis 5 path
+$MA5PATH : Will be replaced with the path to MadAnalysis 5
-$SMP_PATH: will be replaced with full path to `madanalysis5/path`
+$SMP_PATH: will be replaced with the full path to `madanalysis5/path`
-$EXPERT_LEVEL_PATH: will be replaced with full path for the expert level script location
+$EXPERT_LEVEL_PATH: will be replaced with the full path for the expert-level
+                    script location
 ```

 ### Validating MadAnalysis 5
-Validation scripts are available under `scripts` folder. `validation_bootstrap` includes options to validate
+Validation scripts are available under the `scripts` folder.
+`validation_bootstrap` includes options to validate the various levels of
-various level of analyses available withing MadAnalysis interface.
-For more information about the inner workings
+analyses available withing MadAnalysis 5.
+For more information about the inner
-of the script simpy type `$ ./validation_bootstrap -h`.
+workings of the validation script, please type `$ ./validation_bootstrap -h`.

 ## Adding validation scripts

 Each validation script needs to be written in the format [shown above](#format-of-the-madanalysis-5-scripts).
-Depending on the mode and nature of the validation script, it can be added to the script collection under
+Depending on the mode and nature of the validation script, it can be added to the script collection stored in
 `validation/src/ma5_validation/ma5_scripts`.
 This folder includes various levels of scripts that ensures backwards
-compatibility of MadAnalysis 5 software.
-Before adding the validation script please run it via `validation_bootstrap`
+compatibility of the MadAnalysis 5 software.
+Before adding a validation script there, please run it via `validation_bootstrap`
 by using the following command;

 ```